 My longest day was 25.5 miles from Antlers Campsite to Rainbow Lake Campsite.
 This was also the only day that deliberately involved hiking after sunset.
-The next-longest was 25.3, between the Thomas Knob and Trimpi shelters, on the way to Marion, VA.
+The next-longest was 25.3 miles, between the Thomas Knob and Trimpi shelters, on the way to Marion, VA.

-I met Beast on March 29th, who hiked with me about 620 of the 839 miles from the Muskrat Creek Shelter in Georgia to the Pinnacles Picnic Area in Shenandoah on June 6th, 70 days later.
+I met Beast on March 28th.
+Beast with me about 620 of the 839 miles from the Muskrat Creek Shelter in Georgia to the Pinnacles Picnic Area in Shenandoah on June 6th, 70 days later.

 I "officially" met Papa Monkey and Rainbow on July 23, at Mt.
 Greylock, Massachusetts.
 We commenced slackpacking together the next day, covering the 336 miles to Grafton Notch in Maine, ending our time together almost exactly a month later on August 22.